DAVID J. WILLIS ATTORNEY

 "Just sign these standard forms – and don’t show them to your lawyer!"

-Firstly, there are no purely "standard forms" in real estate investing, even though seminar gurus and hard-money lenders often claim otherwise.
+Firstly, there are no "standard forms" in real estate investing, even though seminar gurus and hard-money lenders often claim otherwise.
 Even forms promulgated by TREC or published by TAR contain multiple opportunities for slanting the transaction in favor of buyer or seller.
 Every good broker and real estate lawyer knows this.
-For example, a lawyer’s documentary templates have multiple selections that need to be made throughout the text depending on whether the client is a seller or buyer, lender or borrower.
-The original template may be 30 pages long; however, once narrowed down to suit the client and focused to the client’s advantage, the result may be less than 10 pages.
+For example, a lawyer's documentary templates have multiple selections that need to be made throughout the text depending on whether the client is a seller or buyer, lender or borrower.
+The original template may be 30 pages long; however, once narrowed down to suit the client and focused to the client's advantage, the result may be less than 10 pages.
 That's how lawyers produce precision documents in favor of their clients.
 Conclusion?
 If a document is fill-in-the-blank, it is almost certainly over-simplified junk.
 Buy your supplies at Office Depot, not your legal documents.

 Secondly, many seminar/standard forms are derived from other states and have since undergone all sorts of evolution and amateur modification.
 They may be less than fully enforceable in Texas and may in fact get an investor in legal trouble.
 Many real estate lawyers (including this author) refuse to even attempt to make such guru packages Texas-compliant.
 What sensible lawyer would want the liability for trying to do that?

-Thirdly, anytime you are told you do not need to consult your attorney, run – don’t walk – for the door.
-If the door is locked, jump out of the nearest window.
+Thirdly, anytime you are told you do not need to consult your attorney, run —don't walk—to the door.
+If the door is locked, jump out of the nearest window and flee for refuge.
 It is a monumental failure of due diligence to sign any loan documents, particularly hard-money docs, without talking to your real estate lawyer.
-He or she will have all sorts of constructive comments and suggested improvements.
+He or she will have all sorts of constructive comments and suggested improvements designed to avoid disaster.
 Some lenders will respond that the golden rule applies (He who has the gold rules) and no changes to their documents are permitted.
 Nonsense.
 Everything is negotiable.
 And if the documents cannot be written so they fairly balance the interests of lender and borrower, then your lawyer will likely advise you to walk away from that loan.
 Good advice, so cool off and listen.
 We have said elsewhere that not every deal can or should be made.
 The same is true for loans.

 Hard-Money Loan Documents

-Hard-money loan documents generally consist of a promissory note (sometimes called a real estate lien note or secured note), a commercial-style deed of trust and security agreement (although this document may be separated into two instruments); and a participation agreement (or equity participation agreement or profit-sharing agreement).
-Occasionally one will see a loan agreement or joint venture agreement as well.
+Hard-money loan documents generally consist of a promissory note (sometimes called a real estate lien note or secured note), a commercial-style deed of trust and security agreement (although this document may be separated into two instruments); and occasionally a participation agreement (or equity participation agreement or profit-sharing agreement).
+One might see a loan agreement or joint venture agreement as well.
 The latter is less common because a JV agreement would make the lender jointly liable to third parties (since joint ventures are general partnerships entered into for a specific purpose) and hard-money lenders usually want none of that.

 Protections for the Investor/Borrower